aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

         sub_containers: <list of containers>
 ```

+!!! note "Root Containers Order"
+    When initially deploying or adding new root containers, the role places its managed root containers to the top of the Studio container tree.
+Please be aware that this automated ordering **may displace any containers you have manually arranged**.
+This effect is purely visual and does not change how configurations are applied to devices.

 !!! tip "Manifest-Only Deployment"
     To manage the Static Configuration Studio independently, you can run a "manifest-only" deployment.
 Simply provide an empty list for `cv_devices` (`cv_devices: []`).